DavisNT/GWX-Kill-Script/README.md

 section).
 After downloading (and extracting) file `GWX-Kill-Script.cmd` it must be run with Administrator rights (by right clicking on it and selecting _Run as Administrator_).

+Most likely this script will have to be used again each time when Windows Update updates GWX.

 ## Notices